How to share files between a virtual machine and a host in Hyper-V

 Method 6: VMConnect and Enhanced Session Mode

 VMConnect is the native Hyper-V console.
-With the enhanced session mode, the connection uses RDP “beneath” and enables resource redirection (clipboard, drives, printers, audio, microphone, and even supported USB devices).
+With Enhanced Session Mode , the connection uses RDP "behind the scenes" and enables resource redirection (clipboard, drives, printers, audio, microphone, and even compatible USB devices).
 It is only available for Windows VMs.

 To enable it on the host: Hyper-V Manager > right-click the host > “Hyper-V Configuration” > “Enhanced Session Mode” > select “Use Enhanced Session Mode.”
 In PowerShell: Set-VMHost -EnableEnhancedSessionMode $True.
 In the VM, enable Remote Desktop and Guest Integration Services.